KIRANKUMAR7296/JavaScript/JQuery.md

 // All the effects take two parameters
 $(selector).effect(speed, callback)

-speed : number of seconds ( slow or fast ) callback : function or operation to be performed after effect.
+speed : number of seconds ( "slow" or "fast" ) callback : function or operation to be performed after effect.
 ```